winiciuscota/Pogamut_RL/README.md

 the Strategy is:

-At each logic iteration the bot translates the environment into a game state, the state is fed into the agent which adds the state into the policy's states vector the bot also has events that capture penalty and reward situations, which the agent uses to update the policy The agent's policy maps states into actions, at each iteration the agent will return a action to the bot when the bot is closed he saves the policy into an xml file
+At each logic iteration the bot translates the environment into a game state, the state is fed into the agent which adds the state into the policy's states vector. the bot also has events that capture penalty and reward situations, which the agent uses to update the policy.
+The agent's policy maps states into actions, at each iteration the agent will return a action to the bot when the bot is closed he saves the policy into an xml file